KelsACzr/helpdesk-ticketing-system-osticket/phase-1-setup.md

 ![PHP Folder](screenshots/PHP%20Folder.png)

-The PHP Manager for IIS was installed.
+The PHP Manager for IIS was installed, and PHP was registered on the manager.

 ![PHP Manager Install](screenshots/PHP%20manager%20installed.png)